11 Opt-in Email Examples to Boost Your Email Campaign

 A place with many topics that you might want to receive from news giant Vox

 Don't get scared with this opt-in email example.
 Even though it looks a bit too much, it has plenty of information that you might want to include in your subscription offer.
 The page is well-structured, and the whole information block that could be written in one letter is divided into different topics to which you can subscribe.
 It's a cool option if you have to write much different information and want people to get only letters they would actually read and not simply delete or unsubscribe from your letters.

 Opt-in email example #8: NPR's Pop Culture Happy Hour

 Keep on track with everything happening around you.

 NPR Opt-in Email Example

 Note how NPR says that they send a guide weekly.
 They describe the range of information you'll get.
 Nothing more or less.

 A French apparel store has something to say to the subscribers via email.

-It is a popular move to offer a discount for a subscription which is popular among retail stores.
-And they work perfectly.
+It is a popular move among retail stores to offer a discount for a subscription.
+And it works perfectly.
 People love discounts and are ready to give you their emails.
-But make sure you create the best content you can create later so they don't unsubscribe as soon as you make a purchase.
+But make sure you create the best content you can so they don't unsubscribe as soon as you make a purchase.
 Spend some time with the stylist creating the best looks that might be interesting for a specific group of readers, be their friends and not random sellers.

 Opt-in email example #10: Chefdrop